brbsix/virtualenv-mv/README.md

 It does not update the SHA256 hashes stored in RECORD for files that have had their shebangs modified.
 These hashes are only verified during installation.
 So far as I can tell, they serve no further purpose.
 See [PEP-0427](https://www.python.org/dev/peps/pep-0427/#the-dist-info-directory).

-It also has some basic error handling and will leave an untouched backup of the virtualenv in the event on an error.
+It also has some basic error handling and will attempt to restore a backup of the virtualenv in the event of an error.

 A few things on the wish list: submit the package to PyPi for easy installation via `pip` and consider the ability to repair virtualenvs that have already been moved incorrectly.